adamtcroft/gameaudioinfo/index.md

 ## What skills do I need to start?

 ## What gear/software should I use?
+Before listing out equipment and software, let’s make one thing super clear - you probably have everything you already need to get started.

+If you have a phone and a pair of headphones, you can make music, sound effects, and voice over.
+Will they be as perfect as someone who has years of experience and a big studio?
+Of course not, but those expectations are unrealistic.

+Some of the most amazing content has been recorded on a phone, edited by laptops, and listened to on earbuds around the planet.
+Expensive tools don’t MAKE you a better and more creative artist, they ease the pain and lessen the difficult you must endure to get a high quality product done quickly.

+So, **don’t go buying stuff yet** - there are plenty of free and cheap tools you can use right now.

+So, you’re likely to slowly invest in the following:

+### A DAW

+### An Audio Interface

+### Headphones

+### A Microphone

 ## How do I get the attention of AAA studios?